anvit/cm-storm-switch-tester-mod/README.md

 Mech_midi:
 The keypad will function as a 6-note midi keyboard(Akebono scale).

+Mech_keypad:
+The keypad will function as a navigation keypad with arrow keys, Page up and Page down.

 Refer to my build log for more details: http://imgur.com/a/eDI7W